Vaishnavi1601/candidateapp/README.md

 ## Additional Information

-For any inquiries or issues regarding this application, please feel free to contact [your email or username].
+For any inquiries or issues regarding this application, please feel free to contact vaishujais1601@gmail.com.